Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Structure of the Flocking Phase

 to establish the long-range order of the flocks we observed after the pulse of flow.
-After an initial decay, the orientational correlation plateaus at long distances, showing signature of long-range order (Fig.~\ref{fig::OrientationalSpatialStructure}b).
-Qualitatively in agreement with Toner-Tu theory, we also find the orientational correlation to be anisotropic in the directions parallel and perpendicular to the flocking direction (Fig.~\ref{fig::OrientationalSpatialStructure}c).
-These correlations possess a significant anisotropy between the directions parallel and transverse to the global flocking direction, with correlations decay much more rapidly in the former.
+Without such a pulse this correlation function quickly decays, but after such a pulse the orientational correlation plateaus at a high value over long distances (Fig.~\ref{fig::OrientationalSpatialStructure}b).
+This plateau in the correlation function is consistent with our measurement of a large global polar order parameter in identifying the flock.
+We also note qualitative agreement with a generic prediction of Toner-Tu theory, finding strongly anisotropic orientational correlations: when decomposed along directions parallel and transverse to the flock we find much more rapid decay in the former (Fig.~\ref{fig::OrientationalSpatialStructure}c).

-The anisotropy of the flocking state is also revealed in its root-mean-square number fluctuation scaling $\Delta{n}\equiv\sqrt{\langle{\delta{n}^2}}\rangle$.
-Toner-Tu theory predicts that number fluctuations should exhibit enormous scaling $\Delta{n}=K^{\prime}\langle{n}\rangle^{\alpha}$ with $\alpha=0.8$, where the scaling coefficient $K^{\prime}=K^{\prime}(\beta)$ is a function of the box-shape aspect ratio $\beta=\ell_{||}/\ell_{\perp}$ used to count the number fluctuations \cite{toner2019giant}.
-In the limit of needle-shaped counting boxes, $\beta\rightarrow\infty$, Toner predicts that $K^{\prime}\propto\beta^{-1/5}$.
-Measuring the density fluctuation statistics from the flocking sperms and our simulations, we find the presence of giant number fluctuations with a strong anisotropy in the scaling coefficient as the square counting boxes are taken to the needle limit (Fig.~\ref{fig::SpatialStructure}a).
-While we observe qualitative agreement with Toner's predictions, $K^{\prime}$ decreasing with increasing $\beta$, the predicted scaling collapse is not observed in simulation or experiment (Fig.~\ref{fig::SpatialStructure}a inset).
-This may be due to studying these higher-order correlations in a relatively large noise and pre-asymptotic scaling regime, and we believe that more study on this point is warranted.